Muslim org fires leader for working with anti-Muslim group

 COLUMBUS, Ohio (AP) — An Ohio chapter of the nation’s largest Muslim civil liberties and advocacy organization has fired its leader for ethical and professional breaches that it says include a yearslong secret association with an anti-Muslim group.

-The Council on American-Islamic Relations-Ohio said executive and legal director Romin Iqbal was informed of his termination Tuesday, following the conclusion of an investigation by an independent forensic expert ordered by its national headquarters.
-Iqbal had been suspended since last week.

-The probe found “conclusive evidence that Iqbal had spent years recording CAIR network meetings and passing information regarding CAIR’s national advocacy work to a known anti-Muslim hate group,” a release said.
-During a Wednesday briefing, spokesperson Whitney Siddiqi identified the group as the Investigative Project on Terrorism, led by Steve Emerson.
+The year-long probe found “conclusive evidence that Iqbal had spent years recording CAIR network meetings and passing information regarding CAIR’s national advocacy work to a known anti-Muslim hate group,” a release said.
+During a Wednesday briefing, spokesperson Whitney Siddiqi identified the nonprofit as the Investigative Project on Terrorism, led by Steven Emerson, which bills itself as a research organization.

 CAIR-Ohio said “after being confronted with clear evidence of misconduct,” Iqbal admitted to secretly working for the group.
 Iqbal declined comment through his attorney, Dave Thomas.

-Nabeel Raazi, who chairs the board of CAIR’s Columbus-Cincinnati region, which Iqbal had led since 2018, called it a “betrayal and incredible violation of trust.”

-Siddiqi said IPT has a history of spreading ”hate, vitriol and anti-Islamic misinformation.”
+Siddiqi said IPT has a history of spreading “hate, vitriol and anti-Islamic misinformation.”
 That includes calling CAIR itself a terrorist organization.
+CAIR spokesperson Edward Mitchell said the group has sent IPT notice of its findings and sent it a legal warning not to destroy any evidence.

+FBI spokesperson Todd Lindgren said the government does not keep a list of “hate groups” or terrorist organizations on domestic soil, because the First Amendment protects the rights of all Americans to free speech.

+Nabeel Raazi, who chairs the board of CAIR’s Columbus-Cincinnati region, which Iqbal had overseen since 2018, called his alleged actions a “betrayal and incredible violation of trust.”

 “We know this is heartbreaking.
 We know it’s shocking,” Siddiqi said.
 “We know it is honestly a feeling that many of us can’t describe right now.
 But our work to protect Muslims, to defend Muslims transcends any one individual and, if anything, this has motivated us, this has reinvigorated us to do the work that we do.”

-The group further discovered a series of recent purchases from ammunition and gun retailers from a CAIR-Ohio credit card that Iqbal administered, she said.
+CAIR-Ohio further discovered a series of recent purchases from ammunition and gun retailers from the organization’s credit card that Iqbal administered, she said.

-Siddiqi emphasized that the group does not know who bought the arms.
-She declined to provide additional specifics on the purchases, including what was bought or where it is, because the group is contemplating legal action.

-The organization sent a letter to the state’s Muslim community urging vigilance in the wake of its discoveries, encouraging mosques and community centers to review their security protocols “out of an abundance of caution.”

 CAIR-Ohio said the probe determined Iqbal, who joined CAIR-Ohio in 2006, wasn’t helped by any other employees.
 The group emphasized that its local assets, operations and infrastructure “are safe and secure.”